 After the Nassau-Idstein line became extinct the town gained importance as both the seat of the Nassau (from 1866 Prussian) State Archives and as a judicial and administrative centre.
 With the establishment of state schools and institutions of further education - with a grammar school (up to 1817), a teacher-training institute (until 1851), an agricultural college (1818 to 1834) and a college of building (from 1869) - the town grew in significance and popularity.
 The residence attracted many artists for temporary or long-term stays and enabled many craftsmen to earn a decent living.
-By the end of the 16th century there were numerous tanners living in Idstein, and since the end of the 18th century, Idstein has boasted an important leather industry.
+By the end of the 16th century there were numerous tanners living in Idstein, and since the end of the 18th century.